sscs-ose/sscs-ose-code-a-chip.github.io/ISSCC26/submitted_notebooks/Low Mismatch 4 Channels Instrumentation Amplifier/Instrumentation Amplifier/README.md

 # Instrumentation Amplifier
 The design of the fully differential operational amplifier was carried out using the gm/Id approach to determine the optimal transistor dimensions for the desired performance parameters.
+Nmos and pmos primitives from gLayout are used in the design.
 ## Schematic Design

 <p align="center">